libregis/GST101/docs/Lab4.md

 * Task 4 – Editing existing geospatial data.

-## 2. Objective: Digitize Information from a Scanned Hard Copy Source
+## 2. Digitize Information from a Scanned Hard Copy Source

 While there is a large amount of digital information readily available to users of GIS, there’s still a large amount of information that has not been converted to digital format.
 For hundreds of years of hard copy paper maps contained all geospatial data.
 Many historic, and even newer, hard copy maps have never been digitized.
 It is possible to extract the information from hardcopy sources through process called digitizing.
 In this lab, you will use heads-up digitizing to digitize parcels in a portion of Albuquerque, New Mexico from a scanned map.
 This will be accomplished through a five-step digitizing process: